 Glen Ord Distillery

+We visited the Glen Ord Distillery.
+It is the closest distillery to Inverness so it can easily be done as a day trip from there.
 What makes a visit to Glen Ord unique is that it is one of the few distilleries in Scotland that still malts its own barley and their Singleton blend can only be bought in Scotland or if you visit Asia.
-It was also for us, the first time we'd seen wooden fermentation barrels.
-Every other distillery tour we've ever taken was stainless steel.
-This truly made us feel like we were taking a tour through history.

-Open from April 1 to October 15, we just missed visiting Dunbrobin Castle's interior by mere days but you can visit the gardens and grounds year round.
-We parked our car and walked town the steps to a magnificent view of this 800 year-0ld castle.
+Open from April 1 to October 15, visiting Dunbrobin Castle is a must.
+You can visit the gardens and grounds year-round.
+We parked our car and walked down the steps to a magnificent view of this 800 year-pld castle.
 It’s different from other castles of Scotland resembling a French Chateau rather than the stark stone castles in other parts we saw.
 It has been home to the Earls and Dukes of Sutherland since the 13th century.

 Wick Heritage Centre